BMS3012 : Cancer Biology and Therapy

 - Module Leader(s): Professor Steven Clifford

-- Lecturer: Dr Christopher Bacon, Professor Craig Robson, Dr Luke Gaughan, Professor Josef Vormoor, Dr Daniel Williamson, Dr Ian Cowell, Professor James Allan, Professor Julie Irving
+- Lecturer: Dr Christopher Bacon, Professor Craig Robson, Dr Luke Gaughan, Prof. Josef Vormoor, Dr Daniel Williamson, Dr Ian Cowell, Professor James Allan, Professor Julie Irving

 - Owning School: Biomedical Sciences